vasilinabiznyakova/test-goit-task/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with Create React App (https://github.com/facebook/create-react-app).

+It is realization of one tweet, you can subscribe for the tweet and unsubscribe as well.
+The number of followers is going to be changed accordingly.
+The tweet's data  is being saved after refreshing the page, it was realized with the help of local-storage.

+The tweet was styled with styled-components (https://styled-components.com/)

 ## Available Scripts